ROBERT SIEGEL, Host:

 BOWMAN: So the high-pitched whine of the engine always gets the attention of Sergeant Thomas Humphrey.

-Sergeant THOMAS HUMPHREY (United States Army): Thats a big fear right now across our company right now is the suicide bombers.
-And we try to avoid heavy-populated areas where theres a lot of vehicle traffic as much as possible.
+THOMAS HUMPHREY: That's a big fear right now across our company right now is the suicide bombers.
+And we try to avoid heavy-populated areas where there's a lot of vehicle traffic as much as possible.

-Captain NICK STOUT (United States Army): And the guy was right on us and detonated himself.
+NICK STOUT: And the guy was right on us and detonated himself.

 BOWMAN: Captain Nick Stout is Alpha Company commander.